-Yellow is another genderless color, but seems to be preferred slightly more by females than males.
-In clothing, yellow isn’t as common as more popular colors like blue, green, or red, probably because it’s less complementary to natural skin tones.
+Yellow is another gender-neutral color, but seems to be preferred slightly more by females than males.
+In clothing, yellow isn’t as common as more popular colors like blue, green, or red.

 In the Old West, however, calling someone “yellow-bellied” or even just “yellow” meant they were cowardly and weak.
 We still understand that insult today, even though it’s not as common.

 Interestingly, yellow IS used today to suggest caution or indicate possible danger.

 The middle, yellow light, in a standard traffic light makes drivers aware of possible impending danger, and lets them know to slow down and prepare for the red light.